koordinator-sh/koordinator/docs/proposals/scheduling/20230707-eviction-arbitrate-mechanism-in-descheduler.md

 ## Summary

-This proposal designed a mechanism in descheduler to arbitrate `PodMigrationJob`, through which the system's stability could be improved when a mount of pods or some important pods is being evicted.
+This proposal designed a mechanism in descheduler to arbitrate `PodMigrationJob`, through which the system's stability could be improved when a mount of Pods or some important Pods is being evicted.

 ## Motivation

 Arbitrate Mechanism is an important capability that Pod Migration relies on, and Pod Migration is relied on by many components (such as deschedulers).
-But pod Migration is a complex process,  involving steps such as auditing, resource allocation, and application startup, and is mixed with application upgrading, scaling scenarios, and resource operation and maintenance operations by cluster administrators.
+But Pod Migration is a complex process,  involving steps such as auditing, resource allocation, and application startup, and is mixed with application upgrading, scaling scenarios, and resource operation and maintenance operations by cluster administrators.

-So when a large number of PODs are simultaneously migrated, this may have some impact on the stability of the system.
-In addition, if many pods of the same workload are migrated simultaneously, it will also have an impact on the stability of the application.
-Moreover, if a job's pod migration takes too long, it can affect the job's completion time.
+So when a large number of Pods are simultaneously migrated, this may have some impact on the stability of the system.
+In addition, if many Pods of the same workload are migrated simultaneously, it will also have an impact on the stability of the application.
+Moreover, if a job's Pod migration takes too long, it can affect the job's completion time.

 Therefore, it is necessary to design an arbitration mechanism.
 This arbitration mechanism will select suitable `PodMigrationJob` to execute and control the execution speed of `PodMigrationJob` (to avoid a large number of jobs executing simultaneously), thereby ensuring the stability of the system and application.

 ### Goals

 1. Defines an Arbitrate Mechanism Configuration, through which user can configure the arbitration mechanism.
-2. Describe a simple central flow control mechanism to limit the number of pod migrations over a period of time.
+2. Describe a simple central flow control mechanism to limit the number of Pod migrations over a period of time.
 3. Describe in detail the design details of the arbitrate mechanism.

 ### Non-Goals/Future Work